Feedback and grades should be released to all students per assignment, four working weeks after the due date.

 Please refer to the earlier section of this guide 'Giving feedback and grades to students in Turnitin' for step by step guidance on applying grades and for details of the score to letter grade conversion.

-It is important to ensure that the Turnitin Post date is set correctly.
+It is important to ensure that the Turnitin feedback release date is set correctly.
 This setting governs when the anonymity rules are lifted, allowing the grades to be shown in the grade centre next to the relevant student.
 It also permits students to view their feedback within Turnitin Feedback Studio.

 Navigate to the Submit your work area and locate the Turnitin Assignment.